HathorNetwork/rfcs/text/0000-p2p-sync.md

 Its payload is a string with the payload type and the transaction struct in hexadecimal in the following format: `payload_type:transaction_struct`, where the`payload_type` is either 'tx' or 'block' to indicate the type of the struct.

+### NOT-FOUND Command

+The NOT-FOUND command is used when a peer receives a GET-DATA message but does not have the requested transaction.
+Its payload is a string with the hash of the requested transaction in hexadecimal.

 ---

 There are two steps from the beggining of the syncing until both peers are synced.